tc39/proposal-smart-pipelines/readme.md

 flattening of many lines of code; the tedium of these incidental changes is a major factor in the general popularity of automatic code formatters.

-Achieving [Goal 8][TODO] therefore also improves the ease of composing and editing code.
+Achieving [static analyzability][] therefore also improves the ease of composing and editing code.
 By flattening deeply nested expression trees into single threads of postfix steps, a step may be added oredited in isolation on a single line, it may be rearranged up or down, it may be removed – all without affecting the pipeline’s other steps in the lines above or below it.

 ### Novice learnability
 Learnability of the syntax is a desirable goal: the more intuitive the syntax